HamButt/HamButt/README.md

 - I’m a MERN stack developer with 1.5 years of experience.

 - WORK EXPERIENCE:
-- I have 8 months experience at CrossVision as individual fullStack developer and over all experience is over a year.
+- I have 8 months experience at CrossVision as individual fullStack developer, 4 months in kaizen and 3 months at Txend as Associate sofware Engineer.

 - TECHNOLOGIES
   - Framework: